Structured Settlement for Medicare Set-Asides

 MSA Accounts may also be funded by a structured settlement, which is a financial product that pays out the money from a Personal Injury or Workers’ Compensation settlement in a series of periodic payments.
-MSAs funded by structured settlements are funded with annual payments on the anniversary date of the MSA Account’s creation.
+Most MSAs from workers’ comp settlements are funded with annuity payments.
 The payments continue for the life of the beneficiary.
 If a MSA is funded by an annuity or structured settlement, Medicare requires that the first two years of medical expenses, as well as the first surgery or procedure, be deposited into the MSA Account as “seed money.”
-From here, the remainder of the MSA is deposited into the MSA Account through yearly annuity payments.
+From here, the remainder of the MSA is deposited into the MSA Account through yearly annuity payments on the anniversary date of the MSA Account’s creation.
 If funds run out between annuity payments, the beneficiary or Professional Administrator must file a temporary exhaustion accounting with CMS.
 If Medicare finds all funds from the MSA were properly spent, then Medicare will start paying bills for injury-related care until the next annuity deposit is received.
 Regardless of which funding option is selected, proper spending and reporting of all MSA funds are crucial to maintaining future Medicare eligibility for injury-related care.

 The Pros and Cons of Funding a MSA with Structured Settlement